Trans-Neptunian objects found in the first four years of the Dark Energy Survey: Introduction

 Surveys designed to detect TNOs almost invariably schedule pairs of observations of a sky region with time intervals that are at least an hour, but less than about a day, apart \citep[\textit{e.g.}][]{Jewitt1993,Allen2001,Trujillo2001,Bernstein2004,Elliot2005,Jones2006,Fraser2010,Schwamb2010,Petit2011,Rabinowitz2012,Bannister2016,Sheppard2016,Alexandersen2016,Weryk2016,Chen2018} [note that \citet{Tombaugh} used a few-day interval].
 In this regime, the apparent motion of a TNO is large enough to be readily identified in $\approx1\arcsec$ seeing, but the motion is small enough ($\lesssim1\arcmin$) that two detections of the same TNO are readily identified as such.
 The rate of such nearby pairs that are \emph{not} TNOs is small (\textit{e.g.} a single asteroid near turnaround, or coincident detections of two distinct asteroids).
 Most large-scale small-body search algorithms rely on the initial identification of such pairs \citep[\textit{e.g.}][]{Denneau2013,Holman2018}.

 The \des\ observing strategy specifically \emph{avoids} repeat observations of the same filter/field combination on the same night, so that the variations in weather are spread across the survey footprint, and the final survey is more valuable if it is more homogeneous.
 There is, therefore, no useful way to distinguish TNOs from asteroids in the catalog of $>20$ million transient unresolved \des\ sources.
+In this paper, we define a \emph{transient} to be a source that appears in the sky in a given location on only a single night, thus including both moving objects and (non-repeating) variable sources.
 We must, like \citet{Perdelwitz2018}, devise algorithms for linking together those detections corresponding to the same TNO.
 The linking process, while harder than for a TNO-optimized survey, is fully feasible with proper use of spatial-temporal tree structures for the transients, \textit{e.g.} as in \cite{KUBICA2007151}.
 A high-efficiency and high-purity search of the \des\ data is possible because any given TNO is targeted nominally twice per filter per season.
-This highly redundant search, while not maximizing the number of TNO detections per observation, does mean that the \des\ cadence automatically yields high-quality orbits and multi-band magnitudes for nearly all detected TNOs.
+This highly redundant search, while not maximizing the number of TNO discoveries per observation, does mean that the \des\ cadence automatically yields high-quality orbits and multi-band magnitudes for nearly all detected TNOs.

 Another difference between the \des\ survey and those designed for TNO detection is that most of the \des\ footprint is at high ecliptic latitudes (Figure~\ref{im:transient_map}).
 This will allow the \des\ to obtain stronger constraints on the high-inclination population.